bob-606/spl-tmg/README.md

 > *"When requirements of Part-SFCL refer to 'sailplanes', this includes powered sailplanes as well as touring motor gliders (TMGs), unless otherwise specified."*
 > — **GM1 SFCL.001 Scope**

-Thus, a student may complete **all** of the SPL training (theories, flights, and skill test) on a TMG and be issued a valid SPL.
+Thus, a student may complete all of the SPL training (theories, flights, and skill test) on a TMG and be issued a valid SPL.

 However, there is a critical limitation:

 > *"If the skill test as specified in point SFCL.145 has been completed in a TMG, the privileges of the SPL shall be limited to TMGs."*
 > — **SFCL.150(d)**

-This guide walks you through the exact requirements to obtain a ***TMG‑limited SPL***, based strictly on the text of the [EASA Part‑SFCL](https://www.easa.europa.eu/en/document-library/easy-access-rules/sailplane-rule-book-easy-access-rules).
+This guide walks you through the exact requirements to obtain a ***『TMG‑limited SPL』***, based strictly on the text of the [EASA Part‑SFCL](https://www.easa.europa.eu/en/document-library/easy-access-rules/sailplane-rule-book-easy-access-rules).

 ---